menu

 Also of interest is that Columbus has more people living here who work in computers and math than 95% of the places in the US.

-The overall education level of Columbus is somewhat higher than in the average US city of 21.84%: 27.49% of adults 25 and older in the city have at least a bachelor's degree.
+The percentage of people in Columbus who are college-educated is somewhat higher than the average US community of 21.84%: 27.61% of adults in Columbus have at least a bachelor's degree.

 Columbus is an extremely ethnically-diverse city.
 The people who call Columbus home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Columbus residents report their race to be Black or African-American, followed by White.
 Important ancestries of people in Columbus include English, German, Irish, Italian, and European.